anak4ta/structured-orb-dynamics/README.md

 # Structured Orb Dynamics
 Unified Manuscript and Data Repository

+This repository is intended for researchers interested in geometry-based motion characterization under uncertainty.

 This repository contains the materials supporting the study *Structured Orb Dynamics*.
 All components — manuscript, data, and analysis code — are maintained together to support transparency and reproducibility.